vackosar/vackosar.github.io/_posts/2019-03-03-Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530.md

 - Home, End, Insert keys were replaced by useless keys Desktop, Call, Hang Up contrary to Thinkpad
 - Home, End moved to the top right
 - Insert key completely removed!
+- Up and Down keys are stupidly thin!
 - While the notebook should have passed MIL tests it doesnt really seem resilient as Thinkpad
 - Without repaste the performance on Cinebench R15 drops to [1030 the same as on Thinkpad P52](https://www.notebookcheck.net/Lenovo-ThinkPad-P52-i7-P1000-FHD-Workstation-Review.322974.0.html)
 - Overall, I think I will be replacing the notebook with P52